W. Avery & Son

 W. Avery & Son was a needle manufacturer during the Victorian Era from Headless Cross, a small village on the southwest side of Redditch, England.
 Redditch is located 15 miles south of Birmingham, the English city recognized as the centre of the Industrial Revolution.
-In the 19th century the Redditch area produced the majority of the world's needles.
+In the 19th century, the Redditch area produced the majority of the world's needles.
 W. Avery & Son is best known for their figural brass needle cases which were created by the company between 1868 and 1889.
 Since they produced the majority of these items, collectors refer to all brass needle cases manufactured during this time period as "Averys".
-Today they are highly collectable and are usually sold on auction websites such as eBay or by antique dealers online, in shops or at antique shows.
+Today, they are highly collectable and are usually sold on auction websites such as eBay or by antique dealers online, in shops or at antique shows.
 Most needle cases produced by the firm have W. Avery & Son Redditch engraved on the case as well as a design/patent registration stamp.

 Company history

 From 1865 until 1899, the time period in which needle cases were created, the company was headed by William Avery (1832–1899).
 Earlier, from approximately 1832 until 1865, the firm was headed by William's father, John Avery (1807–1865).
 According to William's 1899 obituary, the company was founded in 1785.
-In addition the words "Established 1782" appear on several pasteboard needle cases produced for W. Avery & Son in the late 1860s, 1870s and 1880s.
+In addition the words "Established 1782" that appear on several pasteboard needle cases produced for W. Avery & Son in the late 1860s, 1870s and 1880s.
 Although no definitive data has been uncovered to prove when and by whom W. Avery & Son was established, it seems most likely that the firm was founded by William Avery (1758-1840), the grandfather of the creator of fancy brass needle cases.
 One of the earliest references to the company was found in Pigot & Cos 1828-1829 directory where it was listed as William Avery & Son, fish hook and needle manufacturer from Redditch.